NautilusTrader

 event_idUnique event identifier.

 Override on_order_event to handle all order events in one place.
-The specific handlers fire first, so you can mix both approaches.
+The specific handlers fire first, so you can combine both approaches.

 Position events

-Position events are a direct consequence of fill events.
-The ExecutionEngine processes each OrderFilled, updates or creates a position, and emits the corresponding position event.
+Position lifecycle events describe cached position changes caused by fills and fill corrections.
+The ExecutionEngine processes each OrderFilled, updates or creates a position, and emits the corresponding lifecycle event.

 EventWhen it firesHandler